anchore/anchore/README.rst

 3. ``docker exec anchore anchore feeds sync``
 4. Use docker exec to run anchore commands in the container, such as: ``docker exec anchore anchore analyze --image <myimage> --dockerfile </path/to/Dockerfile>``

 The general model is to run the container in detached mode to provide the environment and use 'docker exec' to execute anchore commands within the container.
 See the above link on how to use the container specifically and options that are container specific.

-Using Anchore Installed Directly on Host
+Using Anchore Scanner Installed Directly on Host
 ========================================

 To get started on CentOS 7 as root: